realm/realm-dart-samples/flutter_flexible_sync/README.md

     `cd assets/atlas_app`

 1. Deploy the app to Atlas App Services:
-* IMPORTANT: Before to push the app make sure the cluster name is the same like the cluster in your account.
+* IMPORTANT: Before pushing the app make sure the cluster name is the same like the cluster in your account.
 Go to "\assets\atlas_app\data_sources\mongodb-atlas\config.json" and set the json field `clusterName`.
 Then run this command:

     `realm-cli push --yes`